rust-lang/book/src/ch15-06-reference-cycles.md

 an `Option<T>` that will be `Some` if the `Rc` value has not been dropped yet, and `None` if the `Rc` value has been dropped.

+Instead of the list in Listing 15-14 where each element knows only about the next element, let's say we want a list where the elements know about their next element *and* their previous element.

 So in order to make it possible to create lists that point to each other but not create reference cycles, in Listing 15-15, we're going to change our definition of `List<T>` again to hold a `Weak<T>` instead of an `Rc<T>`.